Osidge: Osidge and Southgate

 Osidge is not seen as a separate locality by most local residents but is regarded as part of Southgate; addresses are occasionally given as Osidge, Southgate.
 This is technically incorrect, as the area lies outside the pre-1965 Borough of Southgate and the current parliamentary constituency of Enfield Southgate, and has always been in the district of East Barnet.
 There are several probable reasons for this confusion.
 Firstly, they are largely in the same postal district, N14 (although so too is Oakwood, and the northern part of Osidge is in the EN4 district).
 Secondly, Osidge is close to Southgate tube station and to Southgate's main commercial hub on Chase Side.
-In addition, Osidge House - for centuries the most prominent dwelling in the district - has main access from Chase Side, which formed part of the border of Edmonton Hundred, Middlesex, with Southgate its nearest village.
+In addition, Osidge House – for centuries the most prominent dwelling in the district – has main access from Chase Side, which formed part of the border of Edmonton Hundred, Middlesex, with Southgate as its nearest village.

 St Andrew's Southgate is the closest parish church to Osidge House, and its origins are as a chapel-of-ease to Christ Church, Southgate; in 1902, The London Gazette reported on the granting of a Baronetcy to Thomas Lipton, the first and only 'Baronet of Osidge' giving his address as "Osidge, in the parish of Southgate."
 The history of Osidge has therefore been covered by local historians of the Southgate area, while also being recorded in histories of East Barnet (such as that by Frederick Charles Cass).

 The mid-1930s Davis Estates-led suburbanisation of Osidge saw the district marketed as within Southgate emphasising its proximity to the latter borough and its recently opened Southgate and Arnos Grove underground stations.

 Despite this association, a 1992 Boundary Commission Report rejected proposals to incorporate most of the Osidge area into Enfield borough, partly on grounds of objections from Barnet council, local schools and residents that "the Osidge community identified itself with Barnet".